Maurice Ruffer

-Maurice Pierre Ruffer (1857-1935) was a French-born British banker.
+Maurice Pierre Ruffer (1 May 1857 – 20 February 1935) was a French-born British banker.

 Early life

-Maurice Pierre Ruffer was the son of Baron Alphonse Charles Jacques Alexandre Ruffer (1819-1896, first Baron de Ruffer), who founded the bank A Ruffer & Sons in 1872, the family having been silk merchants in Leipzig and Lyons.
+Maurice Pierre Ruffer was the son of Baron Alphonse Charles Jacques Alexandre Ruffer (1819–1896, first Baron de Ruffer), who founded the bank A Ruffer & Sons in 1872, the family having been silk merchants in Leipzig and Lyon.
 His mother was Anne Caroline Prieger (1826-1890) from Bad Kreuznach in Germany.
 His younger brother Sir Marc Armand Ruffer was an experimental pathologist and bacteriologist.
 The British fund manager and philanthropist Jonathan Ruffer (born 1951) is a great-grandson of Maurice Ruffer.

 Personal life

 In 1883, Maurice Ruffer married Coraly Sophie Henriette Straehelin (born 20 March 1862, died 31 Nov 1925).
 They had four children: